Yagisan/yagisans_better_stellaris/README.md

 **Description**

 Non-gestalt empires can build a Star Patrol Office on any starbase with a hanger.
 This will extend both the range, and value of its anti-piracy protection.
 These starbases, when not in a system with colonies, or next to another empire will be known as Star Patrol Base.

+## Starbase Types

+Existing starbase types have been modified to build several previously player only buildings for the AI.
+Additional starbase types have been created for specific roles.
+Starbase placement logic has been changed to account for political stances between empires.

+Once critical buildings have been built on a starbase, building slots permitting, they will attempt to prioritise special buildings such as the Curator Think Tank, Deep Space Black Site, or Black Hole Observatory, before choosing generic useful buildings.

+### Shipyards

+Shipyards will be the first priority if an empire has no other ship building capacity.
+They will prioritise a Fleet Academy / Battle Simulators, Crew Quarters / Crew Gestation Chambers / Service Umbilicals, Titan Yards, Colossus Yards, and Dragon Hatcheries.

+### Anchorages

+These are now a much more economically focused starbase.
+They will prioritise a Naval Logistics Office, Deep Space Black Site, Transit Hub, and Command Centre.
+Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic useful buildings.

+### Trading Hubs

+These will try to place themselves over capital planets, and avoid being near other trade hubs, or locations cut off from the empire.
+They will prioritise an Offworld Trading Company, Hyperlane Registrar, Deep Space Black Site, and Transit Hub.
+Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic useful buildings.

+### Fortress / Bastion Systems

+They will try to build themselves in chokepoints near threats.
+Threat logic is complex but basically, if they don't like you, or want your territory, they are a threat.
+They will prioritise an Offspring Outlook, Communications Jammer, and Command Centre.
+Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic defence buildings.

+### Star Patrol Offices

+They will try to build themselves in chokepoints, and avoid building near other Star Patrol Offices.
+Being an anti-piracy base, they will build exclusively hanger bays, and they will avoid building near threats, and will not build in systems with Colonies.
+They will prioritise a Star Patrol Office an Offspring Outlook, Communications Jammer, and Command Centre.
+Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic defence buildings.

+### Listening Posts

+They will build themselves next to neighbouring empires, prioritising hostile one, and avoid building near other Listening Posts.
+They will prioritise a Listening Posts, an Offspring Outlook, Communications Jammer, Command Centre and Target Uplink Computer.
+Once all priority buildings are built they will attempt to exploit all special buildings before falling back to generic defence buildings.